 - What do you value?

 These are just a few thoughts along the path of meaning-making.
 When we have a sense of greater purpose, it becomes possible (not necessarily easy, at least initially) to stop avoiding.
-Develop your reason, your purpose, your “why,” and the “how” will follow.
-(Check out Have Yourself a Merry Little Christmas: Why and How.
-It’s more about purpose than it is the holiday.)
+Develop your reason (your purpose, your “why)” and the “how” will follow.

 It’s true.
-The cycle of anxiety and avoidance becomes so strong that it’s automatic, almost instinctive.
+The anxiety-avoidance cycle becomes so strong that it’s automatic, almost instinctive.
 Your purpose and meaning, though, are strong enough to turn the key, break the cycle, and set yourself free.
 What brings you meaning?
 How will you develop it?
-What will it be like for you when anxiety and avoidance are history?
+What will it be like for you when you embrace your life freely?